elecfreaks/learn-en/microbitKit/iot_kit/excel_and_microbit.md

 Here is a bit more about the formulas I used to break down the values from the input data string:

-  ` =FIND(",",E2,1)` : Finds the location of the first comma separator inside cell E2 (which contains the raw incoming string of comma-separated values).
+  ` =FIND(",",E2,1)` : Finds the location of the first comma separator inside cell E2 (which contains the raw incoming string of commaseparated values).
-  ` =NUMBERVALUE(LEFT(E2,F2-1))` : Takes the left side of the string, up to the comma location, and convert it to a number value.
+  ` =NUMBERVALUE(LEFT(E2,F21))` : Takes the left side of the string, up to the comma location, and convert it to a number value.
 This gives us a number representing the light sensor value.
 Light values in the Micro:Bit range from 0 to 255.
-   `=NUMBERVALUE(RIGHT(E2,LEN(E2)-F2))` : Similar to the previous formula, only taking the right side number, which is the acceleration value.
+   `=NUMBERVALUE(RIGHT(E2,LEN(E2)F2))` : Similar to the previous formula, only taking the right side number, which is the acceleration value.
 Values can be on the X,Y or Z axis, or combined, and explained [here](https://pxt.microbit.org/reference/input/acceleration).

-I also added a fixed “Row” column numbered 1-30, so that we will have an X axis for our charts.
+I also added a fixed “Row” column numbered 130, so that we will have an X axis for our charts.

 The final piece of the puzzle – create two charts from the values.
 In both of them, the X axis is the row number, and the Y axis is the data coming in from the sensor (either light or acceleration).